mzimbres/rtcpp/README.md

 ### Impact on the Standard

 This proposal does not require any breaking change.
-We require ordered associative containers to support the following additional allocator overload
+We require node based containers to support the following additional allocator overload
 ```c++
 pointer allocate()
 void deallocate(pointer p)